-We work to improve children’s mental health, building hope and aspiration for the future
+We work to improve child and family mental health, building hope and aspiration for the future

 We are committed to helping our children and families get the right mental health care, when and where they need it most.